abstract road

 The State dropped the DUI.

-The defendant was stopped for having an illegal window tint.
-The officer who made the traffic stop observed an odor of alcohol, slurred speech, and slow /lethargic movements.
-He also observed blood shot eyes and the defendant had trouble finding his documents.
-The defendant refused to perform field sobriety tests and was arrested for DUI.
+The defendant was stopped for speeding.
+The officer observed an odor of alcohol, slurred speech, and red/glassy eyes.
+He also noticed the defendant swaying.
+The defendant had a flushed face and difficulty locating his registration, which was in his hand.
+The defendant performed poorly on the roadside tests and was arrested for DUI.
 He later refused the breath test.

 The State dropped the DUI.